 6.7 The College PTE Committee and the College Dean shall separately and independently review and evaluate the candidate's portfolio without discussion or communication.

 6.8 The college PTE Committee shall prepare a written report, including recommendations and an explanation of the basis for them, that shall be included in the candidate's portfolio.
-The report and recommendations shall be submitted to the Provost/VPAA by January 5.
+The report and recommendations shall be submitted to the Provost by January 5.
 A copy shall be sent to the Dean, the chair or head of the academic unit, and the candidate.

 6.9 The College Dean shall also prepare a separate written report, including recommendations and an explanation of the basis for them that shall be included in the candidate's portfolio.
-The Dean shall forward the report and recommendations, and the portfolio of the candidate, to the Provost/VPAA by January 5.
+The Dean shall forward the report and recommendations, and the portfolio of the candidate, to the Provost by January 5.
 A copy of the Dean's report shall be sent to the College PTE committee, the chair or head of the academic unit, and the candidate.

-6.10 The Provost/VPAA shall review the candidate's materials and the recommendations of the department, college PTE Committee, and College Dean.
-The Provost/VPAA shall make a recommendation in writing, including an explanation of the basis for it, by March 31, to the President.
-Copies of the Provost/VPAA's written recommendation shall be sent to the candidate, the department chair/head, the College Dean, and the College PTE Committee.
-The Provost/VPAA may solicit input from a nonvoting advisory committee consisting of tenured, nonadministrative faculty representing each college.
+6.10 The Provost shall review the candidate's materials and the recommendations of the department, college PTE Committee, and College Dean.
+The Provost shall make a recommendation in writing, including an explanation of the basis for it, by March 31, to the President.
+Copies of the Provost's written recommendation shall be sent to the candidate, the department chair/head, the College Dean, and the College PTE Committee.
+The Provost may solicit input from a nonvoting advisory committee consisting of tenured, nonadministrative faculty representing each college.

 6.11 When appropriate, the President shall then make the final recommendation to the SBHE for tenure.
 When appropriate, the President shall notify the candidate of promotion or denial of promotion.